-2.2.2.2 Single-project and tightly coupled programs are more complex.
-For single-project programs, the Implementation Phase program reviews shown in Figure 2-3 are synonymous (not duplicative) with the project reviews in the project life cycle (see Figure 2-4 in Section 2.3) through Phase D. Once in operations, these programs have biennial KDPs preceded by attendant PSRs/PIRs.
+- Single-project and tightly coupled programs are more complex.
+For single-project programs, the implementation phase program reviews shown in Figure 2-3 are synonymous (not duplicative) with the project reviews in the project life cycle (see Figure 2-4 in Section 2.3) through Phase D. Once in operations, these programs have biennial KDPs preceded by attendant PSRs/PIRs.
 Tightly coupled programs during implementation have program reviews tied to the project reviews to ensure the proper integration of projects into the larger system.
-Once in operations, tightly coupled programs also have biennial PSRs/PIRs/KDPs to assess the programs' performance and authorize their continuation.

-2.2.3 Program formulation and implementation require the preparation and approval of three key documents-a program Formulation Authorization Document (FAD), a Program Commitment Agreement (PCA), and a Program Plan-each of which is described as follows.

-2.2.3.1 To initiate planning for individual programs, a Mission Directorate prepares a program FAD following an ASP meeting.
-The program FAD authorizes a program manager to initiate the planning of a new program and to perform the Analysis of Alternatives (AoA) required to formulate a sound Program Plan that contains project elements, requirements, schedules, risk assessments, and budgets.

-2.2.3.2 The FAD template is found in Appendix C. Because the creation of a new program represents a major commitment of the Agency and may require coordination with OMB and/or the Congress, the FAD requires the approval of the MDAA.
+Once in operations, tightly coupled programs also have biennial PSRs/PIRs/KDPs to assess the program's performance and authorize its continuation. - 2.2.3 Program formulation and implementation require the preparation and approval of three key documents - a program Formulation Authorization Document (FAD), a Program Commitment Agreement (PCA), and a Program Plan - each of which is now described. - To initiate planning for individual programs, a Mission Directorate prepares a program FAD following an ASP meeting.
+The program FAD authorizes a Program Manager to initiate the planning of a new program, and to perform the Analysis of Alternatives (AoA) required to formulate a sound Program Plan that contains project elements, requirements, schedules, risk assessments, and budgets.
+The FAD template is found in Appendix C. Because the creation of a new program represents a major commitment of the Agency and may require coordination with OMB and/or the Congress, the FAD requires the approval of the MDAA.
 The program FAD contains a statement of purpose for the proposed program and defines its relationship to the Agency's strategic goals and objectives; establishes the scope of work to be accomplished; provides initial constraints (including resources and schedule) and proposed program participants within and external to NASA (including international partnerships); and defines the approach and resources required to conduct program formulation.